 Most of us consider sex as a black or white issue.
 You are either male or female.
 But the truth is not as simple as that.
-Sexual identity lies on a spectrum.
+The development of sexual characteristis lies on a spectrum.
 The arbitrary terms of male or female are a human definition rather than a natural one.
 A person may be born appearing to be mostly male on the outside but with female-typical anatomy on the inside.
 They may be born with genitalia that seem to fall in between norms e.g. a boy with a very small penis or divided scrotum with appearance of labia.
 Or they may be born with mosaic genetics so that some cells comprise of XX chromosomes and some XY.
 Intersex may be apparent at birth but it is often not until puberty, or occasionally later into adulthood via infertility clinics, that it becomes manifest.

 Intersex does away with the myth of the gender binary as classically depicted by Adam and Eve.
 Perhaps it is also better to move away from the term “normal” to describe genitalia.
 One German study looked at a group of 500 men and found that urologists would only label 55% as ‘normal’ according to medical standards.
 225 of the 500 had a degree of hypospadias.
 This makes the idea that the tip of the glans is the normal spot for the urethra to open questionable.